From the Founder, Brian Mazza 4/13

 Someone said something to me the other night that stuck with me in a way I did not expect.

-“You know if you died tomorrow, everything would be fine.”
+“If you died tomorrow, everything would be fine.”

-I did not brush it off internally
+I did not brush it off.

-I did not laugh it off with confidence
+I did not laugh it off.

-And just like that, I thought about it all night.
+I thought about it all night.

 Because the question is not whether things would continue.